AdobeDocs/campaign-standard.en/help/channels/using/setting-up-a-double-opt-in-process.md

 The event is ready.
 You can now design the email template.
 This template must include a link to the **CONFIRMATION** landing page created before.
 For more on this, see [Design the confirmation message](#design-the-confirmation-message).

-### Create the typology rule {#create-the-typology-rule}
+### Create the typology {#create-the-typology-rule}

-You need to create a specific [typology rule](../../administration/using/about-typology-rules.md), by duplicating an out-of-box one.
-This rule will allow to send messages to profiles who did not confirm their agreement yet and are still blacklisted.
-By default, typology rules exclude opt-out (i.e. blacklisted) profiles.
-To create this typology rule, follow these steps:
+You need to create a specific [typology](../../administration/using/about-typology-rules.md), by duplicating an out-of-box one.
+The typology will allow to send messages to profiles who did not confirm their agreement yet and are still blacklisted.
+By default, typologies exclude opt-out (i.e. blacklisted) profiles.
+To create this typology, follow these steps:

 1. From the Adobe Campaign logo, select **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Typologies]** and click **[!UICONTROL Typologies]**.
 1. Duplicate the out-of-box typology **[!UICONTROL Transactional message on profile (mcTypologyProfile)]**.